-We’re also marketer-friendly, providing a powerful WYSIWYG editor and friendly user interface that allow you to create fully-functional SEO landing pages and flexible page layouts.
+We’re marketer-friendly too, providing a powerful WYSIWYG editor and friendly user interface that allows you to create fully-functional SEO landing pages and flexible page layouts.

-Our powerful global Content Delivery Network (CDN) works to keep your images, video, and audio loading fast with zero maintenance on your end.
+Our powerful and global Content Delivery Network (CDN) works to keep your images, video, and audio loading quickly with zero maintenance on your end.

 Conclusion: The Headless CMS is the Future of Content